How to Incorporate Daily Rituals for Self-CareDec 16, 2021

 If the majority of your job has you sitting in a chair all day, make sure to schedule some time to stretch your body.
 A few minutes of stretching throughout the day can prevent pain and stiffness and encourage good circulation and flexibility

-Blue screen light causes eye strain and suppresses the delta waves used by the brain to release melatonin to sleep.
+Blue screen light causes eye strain and suppresses melatonin in the brain.
 When it gets close to bedtime, opt for a good book or meditation instead of your phone.

 Nourish your body